Honours Program

 Summer USRAs:

 Applications for these summer research jobs are in January of each year.
-More information is available at the following link: /faculty/science/psychology_neuroscience/news&events/scholarships---awards.html
+More information is available on our scholarships and awards page.

 Lab Volunteering: